lsst-uk/lasair-lsst/utility/DP02/README.md

 The [DP0.2 data release](https://dp0-2.lsst.io/) consists of a schema and the data.
 When LSST is running the schema will be available as AVRO schema, and the alerts as AVRO packets.
 Everything outlined in pink above is temporary framing to allow the YAML achema and RSP data access to substitute for these.

 The schema is expressed for humans [here](https://dm.lsst.org/sdm_schemas/browser/dp02.html) and for machines as a [YAML file](https://github.com/lsst/sdm_schemas/blob/main/yml/dp02_dc2.yaml).
 In the picture above, (top left) the program `yaml2avro.py` converts the YAML to an AVRO schema.
 This can be converted by the program `avsc2lasair.py` to the schema files that Lasair can use to create Cassandra tables and feed the schema browser on the web pages.
 Lower left, the data can be pulled from the RSP, but this is slow -- other options are being explored.
-The result is each `diaObject`, with its list of `diaSources` and `diaForcedSources` is saved as a JSON file.
+The result is each `diaObject`, with its list of `diaSources` and `forcedSourceOnDiaObjects` is saved as a JSON file.
 The program `dp02_to_avro.py` takes the schema and the data and uses them to build a (schemaless) AVRO file for each object. because the schema is not onboard the AVRO file, it is critical that the same schema is available to the reader of the file.
 Finally the program `avro_to_kafka.py` puts the data into Lasair's kafka system, from which it can be ingested to Cassandra and down the pipeline.

 ### First the schema
 ```